sigma-engineering/blog-combinators/post.md

 # Writing a Parser Combinator from Scratch in TypeScript

 There are countless ways to parse programming languages, and deciding which approach to take is a huge topic that thousands of articles have been written on.
-In this blog post, we'll explore the approach we take to parsing formulas in Sigma, and write a small parser for a simple language from scratch.
+In this blog post, we'll explore the approach we take to parsing formulas in Sigma, using *parser combinators*.

+## Parser Combinators

+In short, parser combinators allow us to compose many simple functions together to define our entire grammar.
+The underlying algorithm is [Recursive Descent](https://en.wikipedia.org/wiki/Recursive_descent_parser) with backtracking, using techniques that are available to us in languages with first class functions, like javascript.

+By the end of this article we will have written a small parser for a simple language from scratch.

 ## Background